spotfiresoftware/tibco-streaming-samples/highavailability/ca-statefilter/ca-statefilter-ef/README.md

 # HA: cluster aware state filter - EventFlow Fragment

-How to build cluster aware Spotfire&reg; Streaming 11.2.0-SNAPSHOT projects - EventFlow Fragment
+How to build cluster aware TIBCO&reg; Streaming 11.2.0-SNAPSHOT projects - EventFlow Fragment

 * [ca-statefilter-ef](src/site/markdown/index.md)

 ---
-Copyright (c) 2018-2023 Cloud Software Group, Inc.
+Copyright (c) 2018-2025 Cloud Software Group, Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: